cloudvista/iam/app-analysis/readme.md

 # VA TRM  Application Analysis
 https://www.oit.va.gov/Services/TRM/SearchPage.aspx#results

-Search VA TRM for 'Vista', 'Microsoft', and '.' (all) technologies to assess the volume and variety of technologies used across the VA, and VistA and Microsoft technologies specifically.
+Search VA TRM for technologies to assess the volume and variety of technologies used across the VA, and VistA and Microsoft technologies specifically.
+Keywords searched were "." (all), "VistA", and "Microsoft".

 ### VistA technologies